 Pursuant to the formation of LAM, the LAM managing directors also were granted equity units in LAM.
 In addition, certain other key LAM employees were granted equity units in LAM.
-The LAM equity units entitle holders to payments only in connection with selected fundamental transactions affecting the Company or LAM, including a dissolution or sale of all or substantially all of the assets of the Company or LAM, a merger of or sale of all of the interests in LAM whereby the Company ceases to own a majority of, or have the right to appoint a majority of the board of, LAM or a non-ordinary course sale of assets by LAM that exceeds \$50,000 in value.
+The LAM equity units entitle holders to payments only in connection with selected fundamental transactions affecting the Company or LAM, including a dissolution or sale of all or substantially all of the assets of the Company or LAM, a merger of or sale of all of the interests in LAM whereby the Company ceases to own a majority of, or have the right to appoint a majority of the board of directors of LAM or a non-ordinary course sale of assets by LAM that exceeds \$50,000 in value.
 As a general matter, in connection with a fundamental transaction that triggers the LAM equity units, the holders of the LAM equity units would be entitled in the aggregate to 21.75% of the net proceeds or imputed valuation of LAM in such a transaction after deductions for payment of creditors of LAM and the return of LAM capital, with the remaining 78.25% being retained by the Company.
 The LAM equity units are not entitled to share in the operating results of LAM.
 A separate class of interests in LAM is entitled to the ordinary profit and losses of LAM, all of which is owned by the Company.
 Accordingly, in the absence of a fundamental transaction that triggers the LAM equity units, all of LAM's net income is allocable to the Company.
 The equity units granted to LAM managing directors are a part of the LAM managing directors' membership interest in LAM, and, therefore, all transactions related to the equity units are treated as equity transactions among members.
-The equity units granted to LAM employees are considered to be compensation cost has been recognized to date.
-The Company has no current intention to cause or otherwise trigger a fundamental transaction that would give rise to payment obligations to the holders of interests in LAM.
+The equity units granted to LAM employees are considered to be compensation for financial accounting purposes.
+As a fundamental transaction has not yet been considered probable of occurrence, no compensation cost has been recognized to date.
+The Company has no current intention to cause or otherwise trigger a fundamental transaction that would give rise to payment obligations to the holders of interest